michael-ross-ven/vengeance/README.md

 ## Managing tabular data shouldn't be complicated.

-#### (See https://github.com/michael-ross-ven/vengeance_unittest project for examples, start with *flux_example.py* and *excel_levity_example.py*)
+#### See https://github.com/michael-ross-ven/vengeance_unittest project for examples.
+#### Start with *flux_example.py* and *excel_levity_example.py*
 \
 \
-(TODO: cleanup typos in this readme)

 Values stored as list of lists (ie, a matrix) should be able to be easily managed with pure Python,
 without the need for a massive or complex library.
-One nice-to-have in this kind of data however, would be to make each row in the matrix accessible by column names instead of by integer indices, eg
+An additional nice-to-have with these matrices however, would be to make values in each row accessible by column names instead of by integer indices, eg

     for row in matrix:
         row[17]              # What's in that 18th column again?
 Did any of the columns get reordered?